PlanktoScope/PlanktoScope/docs/Acquisition.rst

   duration_flushing=20 #(sec)
   duration_aeration=30 #(sec)

-D) Define simple sequence for I2C modules (Valves and pump)
+Define simple sequence for I2C modules (Valves and pump)
 ===========================================================

 If you are using the `Raspbian`_ distro, it is best to install picamera using